jjoven/jjoven.github.io/en/_posts/2018-07-12-dog-commands-japanese.md

 tags:
   - languages
 ---
 Last February we adopted Kuma - a Border Collie & German Shephard mix from Alabama.
-Kuma means bear in Japanese (can you see the resemblance?), so we thought it only appropriate to train her in Japanese.
+Kuma means bear in Japanese (can you see the resemblance?), so we thought it only appropriate to teach her commands in Japanese.

 <h2>Basic Commands</h2>
 - *iiko* - good girl/boy